Intensive modules are exclusively for students in the Langone Part-time MBA program.

 Independent studies are intended to allow students to study material not included in current courses at Stern, as a complement to carefully designed MBA program of study.

-- Students wishing to pursue and independent study must create a written proposal of study to be approved by a faculty sponsor.
+- Students wishing to pursue and independent study must create a written proposal of study to be approved by a NYU Stern full-time faculty member.
 The proposal will then be presented to the department's chair and require his or her written approval.

 - Upon approval by the department chair, the faculty must submit the Independent Study Form to the Office of Records & Registration.

-- To ensure the academic integrity of the independent study, all independent studies must be sponsored by a full-time faculty member.
-Any adjunct faculty member working with a student on an independent study must be approved by the Vice Dean of MBA Programs.
+- To ensure the academic integrity of the independent study, all independent studies must be sponsored by a NYU Stern full-time faculty member.

 - Independent studies may be 1.5 or 3 non-Core credits, depending on the workload.
 An independent study should have an intellectual load equivalent to that of a conventional course of the same value, as determined by the faculty member.